 As I worked on the first draft of this post, I wondered what on earth would I be able to share about beating procrastination that hasn’t been covered already.
-The number of articles that have been written about this common issue is ubiquitous!
-What more can I add to the existing body of knowledge that readers, like you, haven’t already been exposed to?
+The number of articles and books that have been written about this issue is ubiquitous!

-After much thought, I concluded that all I can do is share my unique experience of dealing with procrastination and hope that it will provide you with some viable solutions.
-While I’ve never been a chronic procrastinator, there are isolated cases when I struggle with it.
-This usually occurs when I perceive a task as being too complex or monotonous, or something I can’t handle very well.
+After much thought, I concluded that all I can do is share my unique experience of dealing with procrastination.
+While I’ve never been a chronic procrastinator, there are isolated cases when I struggle with it—usually when I perceive a task as being too complex or monotonous.

-But for the rest of us occasional procrastinators, we can override this dysfunction by tapping into our self-awareness to moderate our thoughts and emotions.
-This can be tough, considering that we live in a world where it’s easy to lose focus and squander our time on the innumerable entertainment options that tempt us, such as the Internet, smart phones, social media, and other modern forms of distractions.
+But for the rest of us occasional procrastinators, we can override this dysfunction and beat procrastination by becoming more self-aware and managing our thoughts and emotions.
+This can be tough, considering that we live in a world where it’s easy to lose focus and squander our time on a variety of entertainment options—the Internet, smart phones and social media.

 “I work best under pressure.”